Bajaj Finserv Personal Loan Types and Interest Rates

 Credit score

 Most banks/NBFCs consider the credit scores of their loan applicants when fixing their interest rates.
 Applicants with higher credit scores (preferably, 750 and above) are more likely to get personal loans at lower interest rates compared to those applicants with lower credit scores.
-Avoiding loans or multiple credit card applications within a short period, timely repaying EMIs and credit card bills, and maintaining a minimum credit utilization ratio helps to maintain higher credit scores, and thereby improve your personal loan eligibility.
+Avoiding loans or multiple credit card applications within a short period, timely repaying EMIs and credit card bills, and maintaining a minimum credit utilization ratio helps to maintain higher credit scores and thereby improving your personal loan eligibility.

 Moreover, errors in the credit report can also negatively impact the credit score, which is why it is important to keep track of credit reports at regular intervals, identify such errors and take necessary actions.